-Community Action's ultimate goal is to help low-income individuals and their families reach and maintain self-sufficiency.
+The Pennsylvania Community Action network works at the local level to provide programs and services to help low-income individuals and their families reach and maintain self-sufficiency.

 About Our Members

 There are 43 PA Agencies, each unique in their approach to alleviating poverty because their programs and services reflect the needs of the local communities.
 Funding for Pennsylvania’s Community Action Agencies comes from a variety of state, local, and federal sources.

 The federal Community Services Block Grant (CSBG) provides core funding.
 In FY 2018, Pennsylvania received $30.2 million in CSBG funds.
 For every $1 in CSBG funds, Community Action leveraged an additional $23.41 in local, state, and federal funding in FY 2018, including the value of volunteer hours.
 Download the full CSBG 2018 Factsheet created by NASCSP.